adaptyteam/adapty-docs/versioned_docs/version-3.0/get-pb-paywalls.md

 ---
-title: "Fetch new Paywall Builder paywalls and their configuration"
+title: "Fetch Paywall Builder paywalls and their configuration"
 description: "Learn how to fetch paywalls and products for remote config paywalls in your app, crucial for displaying the right content to users based on their placements."
 metadataTitle: "Learn how to fetch paywalls and products for remote config paywalls in your app"
 ---